Global Content Lead - Tech & Consulting

 The worst months for retail sales

-Conversely, some months present challenges for retailers, characterized by slower sales.
+Conversely, some months present retail industry challenges, characterized by slower sales.
 January and February are typically considered the slowest months for retail as consumers recover from holiday spending and focus on post-holiday savings.

 According to statistics, e-commerce sales experienced a significant decline during the summer months, with a drop of up to 30% compared to the high sales of December.